 Courtney W Albert, LMHC, M.Ed., MA

-Courtney is on the Steering Committee of the Dutchess County Task Force Against Human Trafficking and is the head of its training subcommittee.
-Courtney is also on the executive board of the Coalition Against Sexual and Domestic Abuse (CASADA).
-Courtney has facilitated numerous trainings and workshops on human trafficking for a wide variety of professional groups and agencies, including medical and mental health providers, social service providers, educators, law enforcement officers, probation officers, and attorneys.
-Courtney has presented at numerous conferences, including the 2018 Freedom Network Conference, the 2017 Human Trafficking Beyond the Basics Conference, the 2016 New York State Police Crimes Against Children Seminar, the 2015 Building Bridges Conference, the 2011 & 2014 Not Here Conferences in Maine, and the 2012 Tri-State Not for Sale Conference in Stowe Vermont.
-In 2018, Courtney was awarded the Crime Victim Services Award by Family Services & Vassar SAVP (Sexual Assault & Violence Program).
+Courtney is on the Steering Committee of the Dutchess County Taskforce Against Human Trafficking and heads its training subcommittee.
+Courtney was a member and executive board member of CASADA (Coalition Against Sexual and Domestic Abuse) for 6 years.
+Courtney has facilitated numerous trainings and workshops on human trafficking and the psychological impact of interpersonal trauma for a wide variety of professional groups and agencies, including medical and mental health providers, social service providers, educators, law enforcement officers, probation officers and attorneys.
+Courtney is a Law Enforcement Training & Technical Assistance Consortium Human Trafficking Instructor through OVW IIR.
+Courtney was awarded the 2018 Crime Victim Services Award by Family Services & Vassar SAVP (Sexual Assault & Violence Program).
+In May 2019 she was given the Outstanding Alumna Award for the Albany Academy for Girls in Upstate New York.